It is okay to drink?

 According to a study conducted by JAMA Psychiatry; “A new study shows that 32 million Americans, nearly one in seven adults, have struggled with a serious alcohol problem in the last year alone” (1).
-This goes to show how much of an impact alcohol is having on Americans today.
+This goes to show how much of impact alcohol is having on Americans today.
 Yet, Ephesians 5:18 says “Do not get drunk on wine, which leads to debauchery.
-Instead be filled with the Holy Spirit.”
+Instead, be filled with the Holy Spirit.”

 We are to only be controlled by the Spirit of the Lord, not by any substances such as alcohol.
 The devil uses alcohol as the worldly substitute for a Spirit-filled life.
 We have greater influence than alcohol it’s the Holy Spirit.
-Alcohol is devil in liquid form.
+Alcohol is the devil in liquid form.
 When you take it, you lose control.
 When you get filled with the Holy Spirit you find control over your emotions and life.

 Alcohol doesn’t deliver what it promises, the following was sent by a member of Alcoholics Anonymous to columnist Ann Landers: